aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 ### 4.3.
 Assessing the Total Number of New API Pods the Existing 30 Nodes Can Host

-To evaluate how many new high-resource API Pods can be deployed in the current jiqun state (without triggering node scale-up), the following steps are required:
+To evaluate how many new high-resource API Pods can be deployed in the current clusters state (without triggering node scale-up), the following steps are required:

 1. Collect Current Available Resources for Each Node:

-    For each n1-standard-8 node in the jiqun, obtain its Allocatable CPU and memory via kubectl describe node <node-name>, and subtract the sum of Requests of all currently running Pods on that node.
+    For each n1-standard-8 node in the clusters, obtain its Allocatable CPU and memory via kubectl describe node <node-name>, and subtract the sum of Requests of all currently running Pods on that node.
 This yields the actual Available_CPU_for_Scheduling and Available_Memory_for_Scheduling for each node.

 2. Check if Each Node Can Accommodate a New API Pod: